 Evaluating Disability for a Polymyositis Diagnosis

-The LTD insurance company will assign an insurance adjuster, also known as an adjudicator, to your claim.
-They may work with the help of a psychologist, physician, or another medical disability examiner such as a nurse practitioner to provide an opinion about your level of impairment.
-You may also be required to have a compulsory medical examination or a functional capacity evaluation.
-The insurance adjuster then uses all the available evidence, including the impact of the disorder on your body and any treatment since the onset of the disorder, to make an informed decision.
+The LTD insurance company will assign an insurance adjuster to review your claim.
+They may also work with a medical professional to form an opinion about your level of impairment.
+You may also be required to attend an independent medical exam or a functional capacity evaluation.